- Birth Correction

 Do I need an attorney to complete this process?

-No, the Court Personnel are able to assist you.
-However, if you are more comfortable proceeding with counsel, that is acceptable.
+No, however, if you are more comfortable proceeding with counsel, that is acceptable.

 Can I complete this process at home?

 The only part of the process that can be completed outside of the Court is completing the preliminary paperwork.
 The affidavit must be completed in the presence of court personnel, so the person completing the affidavit can be sworn in.